 Why create the Competency Standard?

 After receiving feedback from nearly 5,000 architects, the task force further refined the draft Competency Standard throughout 2023 and 2024.
-The Competency Standard was shared with NCARB’s members for final comments in June 2024, and was finalized by NCARB’s Board of Directors in September.
+The Competency Standard was shared with NCARB’s members for final comments in June 2024, finalized by NCARB’s Board of Directors in September 2024, and released publicly in October 2024.